Subscribe to Pro or Enterprise plans to unlock this feature.

 In 2018 the ASM increased to 65.82 billion in the first quarter, 72.89 billion in the second quarter, 75.04 billion in the third quarter, and 68.30 billion by the end of the year.

 The ASM increased further in 2019 to 66.67 billion in the first quarter, 72.32 billion in the second quarter, 75.82 billion in the third quarter, and 70.27 billion by the fourth quarter.

 The average seat miles have been increasing every year.
 An increase in average seat miles might potentially increase earnings as the company can accommodate more passengers in their airplanes.
 The average seat miles have increased from 68.35 billion in 2016 to 69.12 billion in 2017 to 70.51 billion in 2018 and 71.27 billion in 2019.
 This increase in average seat miles indicates that the company has more room to increase their revenues.

 In 2020 though the average seat miles might remain the same the company will not generate revenue on account of the ban on travel due to the current pandemic situation.
 Almost all airline companies in almost every part of the world are facing a tough situation.
 Airlines with poor financial stability are facing a solvency crisis.
 Thanks to American Airline’s strong performance over the year, the airlines is far from facing such a situation.

 Did you like American Airline’s Average Seat Miles statistic?
-Get access to such granular datasets by registering for free.

 Always know what you’ll pay.
 No hidden costs or surprises.